d0k1/groovy-eval-bench/README.md

 # Some JHM benchmarks to get the right way to call Groovy from Java #
-There is some jmh benchmarks I wrote to find out which way is the best to call groovy scripts and/or groovy's template engine
+There are some jmh benchmarks I wrote to find out which way is the best to call groovy scripts and/or groovy's template engine

 The point of these benchmarks is to measure real overhead produced by various ways of running groovy inside JVM.